Grow Your Own Delicious Berries

 - Easy to Grow: Suitable for USDA Zones 6-10.

 You will receive dormant bare root plants, carefully stored to ensure live, healthy delivery.
 These plants are inspected to be free of diseases and viruses, giving you peace of mind.
-Order now and start planning your delicious strawberry harvest!
+Order now and start planning your delicious berry harvest!

 We take great care in packaging your plants securely for transport.
 In the event of any issues during transit, please contact us, and we will be happy to assist you.
 Our team inspects all plants for quality before shipment, ensuring you receive the best possible product.